 - You or your spouse* are currently receiving Unemployment Insurance benefits.

-- You have exhausted Unemployment Insurance benefits within the past two years and are still unemployed or underemployed.
+- You have exhausted Unemployment Insurance benefits within the past four years and are still unemployed or underemployed.

 - You have closed down your own business within the last two years due to the economic downturn and are currently unemployed.